wallarm/product-documentation/docs/latest/admin-en/configuration-guides/sso/employ-user-auth.md

 * The authentication method for all existing users of the account is switched to SSO.
 * All new users get the SSO as the authentication method by default.
 * Authentication method cannot be switched to anything different from SSO for any user.
-* [API access](#sso-and-api-authentication) is disabled for all users: their API tokens are disabled and in a week - removed.
-API access can be later restored for the users with the **Administrator** role (`SSO+API` user auth mode).
-If this is done within a week, old user's tokens may be re-enabled.

 To enable or disable the strict SSO mode, contact the [Wallarm support team](mailto:support@wallarm.com).